Moondog Rex Death – Undisclosed Causes

 In 1987, he became “Smash” one-half of the new WWF tag team Demolition, alongside “Ax” (aka veteran grappler Bill Eadie who worked before as the Masked Superstar).
 Regrettably for Colley, WWF fans recognized him instantly despite him shaving his beard, cutting his hair, and wearing face paint.
 With fans chanting his name at house shows, the WWF chose to replace him with Barry Darsow (who had finished working in Jim Crockett Promotions as Krusher Krushchev).

-Demolition went on to become 3-time WWF Tag Team Champions and held the belts for a record length that would last for decades until it was ultimately broke by the New Day.
+Demolition went on to become 3-time WWF Tag Team Champions and held the belts for a record length that would last for decades until it was ultimately broken by the New Day.

 Colley participated in a number of lawsuits against the WWE including one where he and Bill Eadie claimed they created Demolition as well as one of the concussion lawsuits filed against the WWE.
 Colley also testified against Vince McMahon in 1994 during the federal government’s criminal prosecution of McMahon for steroid distribution.